25 Developmental Activities for a 6-Month-Old Baby

 14. Meal Time with the Family

 A mobile is something hanging from either the ceiling or a mobile hanger that engages your baby and gets their attention.
-You can use mobiles from early on, but as your baby becomes more mobile and interactive, they will enjoy mobiles that they can touch, move, and manipulate.
-Our favorite mobile is this wooden bell mobile, our twins will grasp for the ring and vigorously shake the mobile making wonderful sounds!
+You can use mobiles like the Munari and Octahedron mobile from early on, but as your baby becomes more mobile and interactive, they will enjoy mobiles that they can touch, move, and manipulate.
+Our favorite mobile is this wooden bell mobile.
+Our twins will grasp for the ring and vigorously shake the mobile, making wonderful sounds!

 You could also hang various objects for your baby and see if they will grasp them.
 Consider using some elastic to hang your mobile so that they can pull it toward themselves easily.
 Even hanging a ball or toy from some ribbon and elastic can be great interactive play for your 6-month-old baby!
 Check out this blog post for more information on visual and tactile baby mobiles.